The Meat vs. Plant-Based Burger Dilemma: Spicy Bean Burger Recipe by WCRF

 Heat a griddle pan or non-stick frying pan.
 Cook the burgers until they are well griddled and hot all the way through.
 Once hot, they are ready to be served!

 The choice is yours on how to enjoy the burgers best.
-You can place them in a bun of your choice for a classic burger experience or go bun-free for a lighter option.
+You can place them in a bun of your choice for a classic burger experience, or go bun-free for a lighter option.
 These burgers pair well with sweet potato wedges and a vibrant coleslaw made from shredded vegetables like carrot, red cabbage, and onion (or apple).

-Elevate Your Burger: Creative Side Dishes and Toppings to Try
+Creative Side Dishes and Toppings to Try:

-Leafy Greens: Add a bed of fresh lettuce, spinach, or kale.
+Leafy greens: add a bed of fresh lettuce, spinach, or kale.

-Sliced Gherkins.
+Sliced gherkins.

 Salsa: Made from fresh tomatoes, onions, coriander, and lime juice.

-Pesto: A drizzle of basil or sun-dried tomato pesto.
+A drizzle of basil or sun-dried tomato pesto.

-Sliced Apple or Pear: For a different twist, try adding thin slices of apple or pear.
+For a different twist, try adding thin slices of apple or pear.

-Sautéed Greens: Such as spinach or Swiss Chard can provide a hearty and nutritious topping.
+Sautéed greens such as spinach or Swiss Chard can provide a hearty and nutritious topping.

 Feel free to mix and match these suggestions to your heart's content!